dusandjovanovic/structured/README.md

 ### `cd backend && npm run local`

 To run server in development mode.
-API will be accessible at [http://localhost:8080](http://localhost:8080) and socket-io entry point will be open on port '65080'.
-Optionally rename `env.sample` to '.env' for establishing MongoDB cluster connection.
+API will be accessible at [http://localhost:8080](http://localhost:8080) and socket-io entry point will be open on port `65080`.
+Optionally rename `env.sample` to `.env` for establishing custom MongoDB cluster connection.

 ### `cd backend && npm start`